A lot has happened since they broke ground for Fenway Park on September 25, 1911, and not just baseball.

 Mrs. Babe Ruth and Mrs. Lefty Gomez at Fenway Park in August of 1934.
 It was the Babe’s last year as a New York Yankee, and Boston fans treated him better than the Yankees did.
 After all, Ruth had been a standout Red Sox pitcher and batter from 1914-1919.

 A gateman at his post, 1950.
 He didn’t have a whole lot to worry about.
 The Red Sox wouldn’t win a pennant for another 17 years.
 They wouldn’t win the World Series for another 54 years.
-Many blamed the drought on the Curse of the Bambino that resulted from the Red Sox trading away Babe Ruth.
+Many blamed the drought on the Curse of the Bambino, which resulted from the Red Sox trading away Babe Ruth.

 Boston Mayor James Michael Curley throws out first ball at Fenway Park in 1924..
 Curley didn’t always get along with Red Sox owner Tom Yawkey.
 He announced his bid for governor of Massachusetts at a banquet held by Yawkey to celebrate his new ownership of the team — a banquet Curley managed to crash.